The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Generalizations

-\paragraph{Sequential greedy.} When $k$ is large, allocating the first $k$ (or $\sqrt{T}$ arms in case of subsampling) time-periods for exploration before exploiting the good arms may be inefficient.
-We can design a sequential greedy algorithm, in which an arm is selected and pulled until its sample average drops below $1-\theta$.
-Once that happens, a new arm is selected and a similar routine is performed; the pseudo-code of this algorithm is provided in Appendix \ref{app:generalizations}.
-We also show there that for an appropriate choice of $\theta$, Bayesian regret of Seq-Greedy is similar to that of SS-Greedy.
+When $k$ is large, allocating the first $k$ (or $T^{\beta/(\beta+1)}$ arms in case of subsampling) time-periods for exploration before exploiting the good arms may be inefficient.
+We can design a sequential greedy algorithm, in which an arm is selected and pulled until its sample average drops below a certain threshold, say $1 - \upsilon$.
+Once that happens, a new arm is selected and a similar routine is performed; we denote this algorithm by Seq-Greedy and its peseudo-code is shown in Algorithm \ref{alg:seq-greedy}.

-\paragraph{Future work.} Surprisingly, through both empirical investigation and theoretical development we found that greedy algorithms, and a subsampled greedy algorithm in particular, can outperform many other approaches that depend on active exploration.
-In this way our paper identifies a novel form of free exploration enjoyed by greedy algorithms, due to the presence of many arms.
-As noted in the introduction, prior literature has suggested that in contextual settings, greedy algorithms can exhibit low regret as they obtain free exploration from diversity in the contexts.
-An important direction concerns a unified theoretical analysis of free exploration in the contextual setting with many arms, that provides a complement to the empirical insights we obtain in the preceding section.
-Such an analysis can serve to illuminate both the performance of Greedy and the relative importance of context diversity and the number of arms in driving free exploration; we leave this for future work.